centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-storage-purestorage-snmp.md

 yum install centreon-plugin-Hardware-Storage-Purestorage-Snmp
 ```

-2. Install the Centreon Plugin Pack RPM on your central server:
+2. Install the Centreon Plugin-Pack RPM on your central server:

 ```bash
 yum install centreon-pack-hardware-storage-purestorage-snmp
 ```

-3. Install the "PureStorage SNMP" Centreon Plugin-Pack from the "Configuration > Plugin packs > Manager" page
+3. Install the "Pure Storage SNMP" Centreon Plugin-Pack from the "Configuration > Plugin packs > Manager" page

 <!--END_DOCUSAURUS_CODE_TABS-->

 ## Host Configuration

 Apply the "HW-Storage-Purestorage-SNMP-custom" template to your newly created host.
-In the host creation form on the Centreon web interface, it is necessary to fill in the values for the "Snmp Community" and "Snmp Version" fields.
+In the host creation form on the Centreon Web interface, it is necessary to set the proper values in the "SNMP Community" and "SNMP Version" fields.

-:warning: If you are using SNMP version 3, select the appropriate SNMP version and configure the SNMP v3 parameters via the SNMPEXTRAOPTIONS macro.
+:warning: If you are using SNMP version 3, select the relevant SNMP version and configure the SNMP v3 parameters in the SNMPEXTRAOPTIONS Macro field.

 | Mandatory | Name             | Description                        |
 | :-------- | :--------------- | :--------------------------------- |